-Alice picked up the fan and gloves and, as the hall was very hot, she kept fanning herself all the time she went on talking: "Dear, dear!
-How queer everything is today!
+Alice picked up the fan and gloves and went on, "Dear, dear! how queer everything is today.
 And yesterday things went on just as usual.
 I wonder if I've been changed in the night?
-Let me think: was I the same when I got up this morning?
-I almost think I can remember feeling a little different.
-But if I'm not the same, the next question is, Who in the world am I?"
-And she began thinking over all the children she knew that were of the same age as herself, to see if she could have been changed for any of them.
+Let me think.
+Was I the same when I got up this morning?
+I think I can almost remember feeling a little different.
+But if I'm not the same, the next question is, who am I?"

-Use the information in the fairy tale to choose the correct answer.
+30. Use the information in the fairy tale to choose the correct answer.